Jabesh, Gilead, Israel, 870 BC

 Elijah blinked several times.
 Mother and Dad had said when the king sent Moloch priests to Samaria, they laid tiny babies on those hands, and the hinges let them drop into the flames.
 His stomach churned.
 How could anyone do such a thing?

-The idol’s head reached as high as the shoulder of the man standing nearby.
-He faced the congregation with his feet spread wide and his chin high.
+The idol’s head reached as high as the shoulder of the man standing nearby with feet spread wide and chin high.
 He wore a black robe with a blood-red insignia over his heart.

 Dad gripped Elijah and Nathan by the shoulders and pulled himself up for a look.
 “The driver who tried to run us over?
 He plays priest to that thing.”

 The drum gave its eight beats and a boom.
 The drummer stood several paces from Elijah under an acacia tree at the edge of the plaza.

 The blacksmith, the grocer, and the potter, together with a cluster of customers, occupied a section of the crowd between Elijah and the idol.

 The priest fed kindling to the fire.
 Its acrid haze thickened, and flames rose around the idol’s empty palms.

 Three couples faced the priest with their backs to Elijah.